Brokerages Limit Trading in GameStop, Sparking Outcry

 Investors upset over the trading portals' restrictions are getting some sympathy from some members of Congress.

-Rep. Alexandria Ocasio-Cortez, D-N,Y., called Robinhood's actions “unacceptable,” noting that as a member of the House Financial Services Committee, she’d support a hearing, if necessary, to explore why the online brokerage is blocking small investors from buying stocks while hedge funds “are freely able to trade the stock as they see fit.”
+Rep. Alexandria Ocasio-Cortez, D-N,Y., called Robinhood's actions “unacceptable,” and said she would support a hearing to explore why the online brokerage is blocking small investors from buying stocks while hedge funds “are freely able to trade the stock as they see fit.”

-Kalen Holliday, a spokeswoman for Interactive Brokers, said the company's restrictions apply bot to individual and institutional investor accounts.
+Kalen Holliday, a spokeswoman for Interactive Brokers, said the company's restrictions apply both to individual and institutional investor accounts.

 Democratic Rep. Ro Khanna, whose California district sits in Big Tech’s Silicon Valley, said the GameStop episode “has demonstrated the power of technology to democratize access to American financial institutions, ultimately giving far more people a say in our economic structures.”